sijo-jose-accion/django-aws-template/README.md

 ### Features ###

-- Ready Bootstrap-themed pages
+- Ready Bootstrap-themed, gulp based web pages
 - User Registration/Sign up with social login support (using django-allauth)
 - Ready to provide rest api for all models (using djangorestframework)
-- Gulp based flow to build CSS/JS files and release directly to s3/cloudfront
+- Gulp based flow to build CSS/JS files and release directly to s3/cloudfront (based on `yo webapp`)
 - Better Security with 12-Factor recommendations
 - Logging/Debugging Helpers
 - Works on Python 3.4+ (should work on 2.7+ but has not been actively tested)